 Liz Bowles - Director

 Liz has a lifetime of experience in the livestock sector.
 She is a past President of the Shropshire Sheep Breeders Association, and is lucky enough to be presiding over a period of significant resurgence in the breed.
 She has one of the largest pedigree flocks of Shropshire sheep in Europe and regularly exports top performance rams to many EU countries where the breed is in demand due to their ability to graze safely in tree plantations.

 Her daytime role is as Head of Farming at the Soil Association where she leads the farmer facing work of the charity as it seeks to engage with all farmers and growers to support improved resilience in the agricultural sector in the UK.

-During her time with the English Food and Framing Partnerships, Liz led their work on livestock marketing collaboration and is well acquainted with the UK market and its current challenges.
+During her time with the English Food and Farming Partnerships, Liz led their work on livestock marketing collaboration and is well acquainted with the UK market and its current challenges.
 She is a Nuffield Scholar, studying collaboration in the red meat sector across the globe.
 Her report won the HSBC prize for the most relevant report to UK farmers in 2004.